Delaware Incorporation: Everything You Need to Know

 Companies that want to be incorporated in Delaware must have a registered agent in the state.
 No one in the business is obligated to live or work in Delaware.
-Thus, Delaware’s friendly business climate and low taxes are open to nonresidents as well.
+Thus, Delaware’s friendly business climate and low taxes are open to non-residents as well.

 The benefits of incorporating in Delaware as a nonresident

 Some additional benefits to incorporate in Delaware for nonresidents are no inheritance tax for nonresidents, no sales tax, no state corporate income tax, and no property taxes.
-Overall, Delaware is the cheapest state to do business especially if you are doing business in multiple state.
+Overall, Delaware is the cheapest state to do business especially if you are doing business in multiple states.
 The state’s legal system ensures that any dispute will be settled quickly and fairly.